robert-solomon12/Employee-Logger/README.md

  - 3. Configure the SDK to your Library by taking the following steps:

-   Go to Windows > Preferences > Java > User Libraries > New > Give it a Name > Add External JARs > Open your JAR Files located in your SDK lib folder and add it to your project   library.
+   Go to Windows > Preferences > Java > Build Path > User Libraries > New > Give it a Name > Add External JARs > Open your JAR Files located in your SDK lib folder and add it to your project   library.

  - 4. Next configure the Run Configuration and add the path to your sdk lib folder in your arguments (in double quotations) as the following: